About

 • Process chocolate cream sandwich cookies for “dirt”.
 Once the cookies have processed into crumbs, evenly distribute on top of pudding.

-• Melt white chocolate and coconut oil in medium microwave-safe bowl on half power, about 15 second increments stirring in between until chocolate is fully melted.
-Set aside.
+• Melt white chocolate and coconut oil in small saucepan over low heat stirring frequently, until fully melted.
+If using microwave, use half power, about 15 second increments stirring in between until chocolate is fully melted.

 • Carefully dip the strawberries into the bowl of white chocolate until fully covered, then lay on lined baking sheet.
 Repeat this process with the rest of the strawberries.